-Join us Tuesdays this spring for a short TED Talk video followed by a staff or faculty led discussion.
+Join us Tuesdays this fall for a short TED-Style video followed by a staff or faculty led discussion.
 Free and open to the public, noon, honors college lounge.
-Check out the TED feature in the Western Herald!

 Facilitated by Anthony Helms